Constituent Assembly of India: Background and election

 The elections for the 296 seats assigned to the British Indian provinces were completed by August 1946.
-Indian National Congress won 208 seats (69%), and the Muslim League 73.
+The Indian National Congress won 208 seats (69%), and the Muslim League 73.
 After this election, the Muslim League refused to cooperate with the Congress and the political situation deteriorated.
 Hindu-Muslim riots began, and the Muslim League demanded a separate constituent assembly for Muslims in India.
 On 3 June 1947 Lord Mountbatten, the last British Governor-General of India, announced his intention to scrap the Cabinet Mission Plan; this culminated in the Indian Independence Act 1947 and the separate nations of India and Pakistan.
-The Indian Independence Act was passed on 18 July 1947 and, although it was earlier declared that India would become independent in June 1948, this event led to independence on 15 August 1947.
+The Indian Independence Act 1947 was passed on 18 July 1947 and, although it was earlier declared that India would become independent in June 1948, this event led to independence on 15 August 1947.
 The Constituent Assembly met for the first time on 9 December 1946, reassembling on 14 August 1947 as a sovereign body and successor to the British parliament's authority in India.

 As a result of the partition, under the Mountbatten plan, a separate Constituent Assembly of Pakistan was established on 3 June 1947.
 The representatives of the areas incorporated into Pakistan ceased to be members of the Constituent Assembly of India.
 New elections were held for the West Punjab and East Bengal (which became part of Pakistan, although East Bengal later seceded to become Bangladesh); the membership of the Constituent Assembly of India was 299 after the reorganization, and it met on 31 December 1947.

 The constitution was drafted by 299 delegates from different castes, regions, religions, gender etc. These delegates sat over 114 days spread over 3 years (2 years 11 months and 18 days to be precise) and discussed what the constitution should contain and what laws should be included.
 The Drafting Committee of the Constitution was chaired by B. R. Ambedkar.

 Constitution and elections

-At 11 AM on 9 December 1946, the Assembly began its first session, with 207 members attending.
+At 11 am on 9 December 1946, the Assembly began its first session, with 207 members attending.
 The Assembly approved the draft constitution on 26 November 1949.
 On 26 January 1950, the constitution took effect (commemorated as Republic Day), and the Constituent Assembly became the Provisional Parliament of India (continuing until after the first elections under the new constitution in 1952).
 The members of the Constituent Assembly became the members of the Provisional Parliament from 1950 to 1952.

-Organization
+Organisation

 Ambedkar and other members of the Drafting Committee of the Indian Constitution on Aug.
 29, 1947.

 Rajendra Prasad was elected as the president and Harendra Coomar Mookerjee, a Christian from Bengal and former vice-chancellor of Calcutta University, was vice-president.
 Mookerjee, additionally to chairing the assembly's Minorities Committee, was appointed governor of West Bengal after India became a republic.
 Jurist B. N. Rau was appointed constitutional adviser to the assembly; Rau prepared the original draft of the constitution and was later appointed a judge in the Permanent Court of International Justice in The Hague.

 The assembly's work had five stages: